rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

-# How To Run The Test!
+# How To Run The Tests Locally

-This process is much easier than it has been before!
+The following is a description of how to run the tests for the SQL Server adapter on a local environment.

-## MS SQL SERVER
+## MS SQL Server instance

 If you don't have easy access to MS SQL Server, you can set up a Vagrant/VirtualBox virtual machine with MS SQL Server.
 [Here's how](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter-dev-box).